 The Hugo Awards are one of the most prestigious awards in the science fiction and fantasy community.
 They are awarded each year by WSFS at that year’s Worldcon.

 Additionally, a Worldcon can choose to create a special category in the Hugo Awards should there be compelling reasons to do so.
-No decision has been made on this.
+LAcon V will be presenting a Poetry Hugo Award in 2026; details can be found here.

 Site Selection

-LAcon V will also administer the vote to determine where the 2028 Worldcon will be held.
-All members of LAcon V will be able to vote in Site Selection after payment of the extra voting fee.
-Voting in Site Selection automatically gives the voter a WSFS attending membership for the 2028 Worldcon.
-More details and information about site selection will be available later.
+LAcon V will also administer the vote to determine the site of the 2028 Worldcon.
+All current WSFS members will be able to vote in Site Selection after payment of the site selection fee (advanced voting fee).
+Voting in Site Selection automatically gives the voter a WSFS attending membership in the winning 2028 Worldcon.

 WSFS Business Meeting